manoafitnessfinder/manoafitnessfinder.github.io/index.md

 Advanced implementation would also include the ability to document meetups (for safety or progress tracking), upload photos for each completed outing, and a feed where users can see the completed meetups/workouts their friends/matched users have done.

-Notes on privacy and safety: Users can only sign up if they are current UH students.
+Notes on privacy and safety: Users can only sign up if they have UH email address.
 The website would also warn users when setting up a meeting with a matched user to meet in advance in a public place, like the gym.
 In the “Beyond the Basics” section I go into detail on a scheduling/progress tracking feature that would allow users to document every single meeting, which should deter other users with dubious intentions.

 ## Team Members